mr-bt/manager.README/README.md

 Our 1:1s are weekly and for 30min.
 Should you wish to change the frequency or length please let me know.
 If you don’t spend all of the 30min, I give myself the right to take the remaining time to give you more context.

+By default every month we’ll hold a one-on-one retrospective.
+This way we can continuously improve the one-on-ones.
+We’ll have a private online document between us where we collate notes from the one-on-ones that will help us on the retrospectives.

 ### All Hands
 Every 2-3 weeks everyone that reports to me directly or indirectly will be invited to an All Hands.
 The All Hands are for Ask me Anything (AKA AMAs), Show & Tell, Shout outs, team-wide context, spend some time together and anything else that makes sense to communicate.
 I expect everyone that reports directly to me to drive it.